gek169/Simple_ISA/README.md

 DuckDuckGo is your friend if you need to learn how to compile C programs on your target platform.

+# How to install SISA16 on your machine.

+you `make install` and `make uninstall` sisa16 and sisa16_asm (with those names) into INSTALL_DIR

+you can set the INSTALL_DIR by using `make INSTALL_DIR=/my/directory`

+once you've installed the emulator and the assembler, you can quickly run assembly programs like this:

+`sisa16_asm -run -i my_asm_file.asm`

+this will create the normal assembler output, but will also run the program.

+if you want to clear the terminal after the assembler is run...

+`sisa16_asm -run -clear -i my_asm_file.asm`

 The emulator and assembler are confirmed to compile *and run correctly* on linux with GCC, clang, and tinyc.